Japanese traditional dance: Noh

-The origin of Noh mai can be traced back to as far as the thirteenth century.
+The origin of Noh mai can be traced back to as far as the fourteenth century.
 Noh mai is a dance that is done to music that is made by flutes and small hand drums called tsuzumi.
 At various points the performers dance to vocal and percussion music; these points are called kuse or kiri.
 Noh mai dances are put together by a series of forms.
 Forms are patterns of body movements that are done elegantly and with beauty.

 There are several types of Noh mai dances.
 A type that is neither slow nor fast is called chu no mai, and is usually performed by a female dancer.
 A slower type of dance is the jo no mai, which is also done by a female, sometimes dressed up as a ghost of a noble woman, a spirit, or a deity.
 A male's dance is otoko mai.
 In otoko mai the performer does not wear a mask and is portraying the character as being heroic.
 Another male dance is kami mai, where the dancer acts as though he is a deity.
 This is a very fast dance.
 The female version of this is called kagura and can be performed in various ways.
 Gaku is a dance that imitates music played at the imperial court and is usually done by the main character in a Noh drama.
 These are the six varieties that make up the Noh mai dance types.

 Costumes are a major part of Noh theatre, including the Noh mai.
 Dances and play may start out slowly, so actors create flamboyant, colourful costumes to keep the audience engaged.
 They also dress to fit the aspects the characters represent, for example a bamboo hat worn by a character represents country life.
 The most important part of the Noh costumes are the masks.
 The Noh mai masks are thought to be the most artistic masks in Japan.
 The masks are only worn by the main characters.
 The masks have neutral expressions so it is the job of the actor to bring the character to life.

 Nihon buyō is different from most other traditional dances.
 It is intended for entertainment on stage.
 Nihon buyō is a refined dance that has been improved throughout four centuries.

 There are four parts to nihon buyō, the most significant part being kabuki buyō.
 Most of the repertoire has been borrowed from 18th and 19th century kabuki theatre and even from the yūkaku (pleasure quarters) of Edo Japan.